 Nancy Spector’s Instagram account is a visual feast of journeys to art exhibitions around the world and her favourite works at each.
 It is also a great tool for finding out what’s on and whether it’s worth the trip.

-The Director of Blain Southern knows more about great contemporary art than most.
+The Senior Director of Sales at Victoria Miro knows more about great contemporary art than most.
 His account shares not only his take on the art world, but photographs of his enviable globetrotting lifestyle.

 As one half of the duo behind Lulu, a Mexico City-based arts project space, Chris Sharp’s Instagram offers insight into the best of the Mexican contemporary art scene.